Montgomery County Fire Marshal

 Express Fire Code Review:

 Express Fire Code Reviews are available for certain construction projects in existing permitted buildings and changes in occupancy use that do not require a formal plans review.
 An Express Fire Code Review can simplify and shorten the review process on less complex projects, allowing for faster turnaround from application to approval for construction and occupancy.
-This review is available, Monday through Friday from 9am-3pm (County Holidays excluded).
-We recommend that you call and schedule an appointment prior to arrival to ensure availability.
+This review is available, Tuesday through Thursday from 9am-3pm (County Holidays excluded).
+Please email firstname.lastname@example.org for your appointment time.

 Request for Final Inspection:

 A request for final inspection must be submitted to our office, before the final can be completed.
-This form must be submitted by the Architect or Engineer of the project (if one is applicable).
+Please click on the "All Forms" link to the left of our website for the request for final form.

 Obtaining your COC: